SoundMetrics/aris-integration-sdk/README.md

 This git repository includes the submodule `aris-file-sdk`.
 If you intend to clone this repo you'll want to use the `--recursive` flag.

 ## Miscellaneous

+### Releases

+Releases of this SDK are available [here](https://github.com/SoundMetrics/aris-integration-sdk/releases).

+### Reporting Bugs

+Whether it's a big or small bug, please read the [Contributions Guideline](CONTRIBUTING.md) for how to address it to us.

+### Requesting Features

+Please read the [Contributions Guideline](CONTRIBUTING.md) for help on requesting a feature.

 ### Obsolete
 The focus maps in aris-integration-sdk/common/focus-maps/ are no longer necessary for new ARIS controller applications.
 In their place, please use the `focusRange` field of the `SetFocusPosition` messages to set the focus range in meters.